IMPACT! Design Strategies for Community Engagement

 Community engagement refers to the process by which a community (represented by a selection of organizations and individuals) is actively involved in building a collective solution for its own benefit.
 By collaboratively improving the design and delivery of public services, designers can assist communities in building more satisfying and meaningful lives.

-Each student will participate as a team member in the development of a project concept for a New York City neighborhood non-profit.
-Team members will learn to partner with local community leaders, organizations and residents to develop collaborative relationships.
-Interview and research techniques will guide teams thru the process of information gathering as well as navigating complex social, political and cultural factors.
+This one-week intensive workshop will focus on how to collaborate at the grassroots level with a local community group.
+Using a New York City neighborhood nonprofit as a case study, participants will learn how to partner with local community leaders, organizations and residents to develop collaborative relationships.
+Interview and research techniques will cover the process of information gathering as well as navigating complex social, political and cultural factors.
 Creating a process that is transparent and participatory is critical to success.

 Impact! faculty and guest lecturers have included: Michael Blakeney, Chad Boettcher, John Bruce, John Carlin, Allan Chochinov, Shana Dressler, Robert Fabricant, Lara Galinsky, Christine Gaspar, David Gibson, Milton Glaser, Scott Harrison, Steven Heller, Cynthia Lawson Jaramillo, Panthea Lee, Giuseppe Lignano, Chelsea Mauldin, Bob McKinnon, Michelle Mullineaux, Andréa Pellegrino, Mark Randall, Jason Rzepka, Ed Schlossberg, Cameron Tonkinwise, Ada Tolla, Katrin Verclas and Laetitia Wolff.

 PREREQUISITES: Participants must have completed at minimum their junior year of a college or university design program, or be an established creative professional.
 Students must be fluent, with a demonstrated talent in a design discipline; graphic, industrial, fashion, interactive, etc.